List of Fables characters: "The Cubs"

 The Witch further explains that her vision made no real detailed specifics as to which child is which and she leaves it up to Ambrose to decide if he should tell the others.

 When the Cubs approach their ninth birthday, and the first result of the prophecy is revealed.
 After the death of the North Wind, Bigby's father, a successor is chosen among his grandchildren.
 After a series of tests are performed, Winter is named the winner and the new king of the North Wind's kingdom.
-Winter will be sent away soon for her training, but she admits to her father that she's deathly afraid as a result of recently having nightmares of her older self as the North Wind.
+Winter will be sent away soon for her training, but she admits to her father that she is deathly afraid as a result of recently having nightmares of her older self as the North Wind.
 In her dreams, she is no longer her sweet and shy self and sees herself as a cold and selfish person that hurts people.
 If this will happen is not known.
 By the time the events of Camelot occur, it is revealed that Winter has fully assumed the powers of the North Wind, including the ability to appear in multiple places at once wherever the North Wind exists.
 While she takes on the form of a young girl to keep her mother from worrying, Winter actually possesses an adult form reflecting her age and knowledge inherited from her predecessors and is considerably more ruthless than her childlike form appears.
 Unbeknownst to Snow White, Winter has taken it upon herself to gather all the powers under her demesnes, including the other cardinal winds, the Snow Queen, and Santa Claus, as part of an army against the forces of Rose Red and the Knights of the Endless Table.